Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

 Option 1: Run locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This can be done with the reference sampler in `qiskit.primitives`:
+This can be done with the reference sampler in `qiskit.primitives` (exact statevector calculation):

 .. code-block:: python